Glasgow-College-UESTC/ip-lectures/2024/lecture 13 - Double Pointers, Doubly Linked List, Binary Search.md

 // c_ptr_ptr is a pointer, to a pointer, to a char unsigned longer_string(char **c_ptr_ptr, char s1[], char *s2) {
-    // See impplementation on previous slide
+    // See implementation on previous slide
 }

 int main(void) {